About Earth Overshoot Day

 (Earth’s Biocapacity / Humanity’s Ecological Footprint) x 365 = Earth Overshoot Day

-Explore and download the data at data.footprintnetwork.org.
+Explore and download the data for the world and every country at data.footprintnetwork.org.

 Donate today so we can continue to help end ecological overshoot!